Slow-moving or excess stock can be a huge headache for sellers.

-As well as Christmas, other gift-giving occasions or key retail dates, such as Father’s Day, festival season or back to school season, could be great times to extend your returns and exchange policies to help meet the needs of your customers and give them an incentive to buy.
+As well as Christmas time, other gift-giving occasions or key retail dates, such as Father’s Day, festival season or back to school season, could be great times to extend your returns and exchange policies to help meet the needs of your customers and give them an incentive to buy.

 By giving customers a longer decision making period to return or exchange, you’re removing this barrier from their buyer’s journey.

-Most of the time people remember to return items within the first week, so a short extension like this is unlikely to have much of an impact on the logistics and costs of your return and exchange process anyway.
+Most of the time, people remember to return items within the first week of buying or getting them as a gift, so a short extension like this is unlikely to have much of an impact on the logistics and costs of your return and exchange process anyway.

-Finally, if all else fails and you simply can’t sell your excess stock, it’s time to get rid.
+If all else fails and you simply can’t sell your excess stock, it’s time to get rid of it.

 You may not be making much of a profit, but you’ll be saving yourself time, money and valuable storage space in the process.